bugsalexander/advent-of-code/years/2023/REMARKS.md

 just sort of had an idea that ended up working out.
 Took a while to implement.

 Part 2 was very satisfying/simple to implement, since the solution from part1 was already optimized.

+### day 17

+- part1: 3 days???

+First, tried finding any way to algorithmically solve this.
+Day 2, after writing down that we need to keep track of "potential solutions" and "shortest distances", realized that this is an application of Dijkstra's algorithm.

+Figured out pretty fast how to transform the input graph and 3-in-a-row same direction limitation into a single directed graph.
+Spent the rest of the day here and there implementing Dijkstra's.